-- Walking on a leash is a learned behavior — Contrary to popular belief, puppies don’t just instinctively know how to walk beside their owner.
+- Walking on a leash is a learned behavior that must be taught — Contrary to popular belief, puppies don’t just instinctively know how to walk beside their owner.

 - Don’t yank, drag, or pull if your dog misbehaves — Successful training means teaching your pup to walk calmly by your side within the length of their leash.

-- All dogs should know how to walk on a leash — Leash training helps strengthen the bond between a new puppy and its owner and boost their overall confidence.
+- All dogs should know how to walk on a leash — Leash training helps strengthen the bond between a new puppy and their owner and boost the overall confidence of both.